Online Safety

 Support at Home

-At St John's, we promote safe and responsible use of the Internet throughout all our teaching.
+At St John's, we promote safe and responsible use of the internet throughout our curriculum and through in-class discussions.
 To support you at home, we have captured some helpful information and documents below.
 Should you require any other support or advice, please contact the school office.

 Parental restrictions for all E-Devices